 3. Mating and reproduction

 Individuals assigned spawning sites then undergo random mating.
 Separate sexes are not considered, so random hermaphroditic mating based on a classic Wright-Fisher model is assumed.
 Each individual has an equal chance of becoming a parent, and each individual can produce more than one offspring (or no offspring), which guarantees an approximately Poisson distribution of offspring number per parent (Waples 2022).
 The total number of new offspring equals NSk, where NS is the number of spawners and k the fecundity (number of offspring per parent).
-In reality, salmonid fishes can produce hundreds to thousands of eggs, depending on female size, but for computational efficiency we set k=2.
+In reality, salmonid fishes can produce dozens to thousands of eggs, depending on female size, but for computational efficiency we set k=2.
 This is effectively equivalent to assuming random mortality of zygotes up to the smolt stage, such that each parent produces an average of two smolts.
 In other words, all freshwater mortality is subsumed into k.

 During reproduction, new empty genotype matrices for ZSOFT and ZHARD, each of dimension NO rows by 60 columns, are set up to store the offspring genotypes for each quantitative trait, where NO=NSk is the total number of offspring produced.
 Similarly, an empty genotype matrix for the neutral trait of dimension NO rows by two columns is set up.
 For each offspring, two parents are drawn at random from the pool of NS spawners by sampling with replacement.
 For each locus for each trait, the first offspring allele is drawn at random from the two alleles carried by parent 1 at that locus, and the second offspring allele is drawn at random from the two alleles carried by parent 2.
-This, thus, simulates random segregation and random assortment of alleles into gametes (on the assumption that loci are unlinked), followed by random fertilisation.
+This, thus, simulates random segregation and random assortment of alleles into gametes (assuming that loci are unlinked), followed by random fertilisation.
 This process is repeated across all loci until the new offspring genotype matrices have been fully populated with 1s and 0s.

 4. Hard selection filter